Improving Substance Use Disorder Treatment and Recovery Outcomes for Adults in Reentry (FY 2023)

-- Improve the provision of drug treatment to individuals in prisons and jails, including the provision of prison-based family treatment programs to incarcerated parents of minor children or pregnant women.
+- Provide prison-based family SUD treatment programs to incarcerated parents of minor children and pregnant/postpartum women.

 - Provide recovery support services that start pre-release and continue through the reentry process.